Media viewer

 The search filter lets you enter any string of characters that Ancestris will use to match the title, the file name or the hosting entity of the media files.

-It includes also whether the media file is used or not, whether it is found or not, local or remote, mono-file or multi-files, as entity or as property.
+It also includes seven binary filters such as whether the media file is used or not, whether it is found or not, etc.

 The filters help you quickly clean your genealogy from unwanted media files.